Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-popularity-scores/README.md

 6. It then calculates the popularity of collections, based on the product scores and it's child collections
 7. Collection scores are stored on `Collection.customFields.popularityScore`
 8. Both the Product and Collection popularity scores are publicly available in the GraphQL Shop API.

+### Popularity scores

+Popularity scores should only be used to sort products and collections.
+The actual values are normalized and don't have any absolute meaning.

+Scores of products are based on the amount sold of the past 12 months and normalized to a score of 0 to 1000.
+Collection popularity scores are just the sum of their products scores.

+You can compare popularity scores of products with those of other products, but it doesn't really make sense to compare collection scores, because each collection will have a different amount of products in them.